kitta65/bq-extension-vscode/README.md

 ℹ️ If your OS is Windows, it is recommended to develop in WSL (read the [document](https://code.visualstudio.com/docs/remote/wsl)).
 1. [Install Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 2. Run `gcloud auth application-default login`
+3. Install sqlite3
-3. Install this extension from VSCode (`BigQuery Extension for VSCode`)
+4. Install this extension from VSCode (`BigQuery Extension for VSCode`)
-4. Open a file named `xxx.bq`
+5. Open a file named `xxx.bq`
-5. Update cache (see the usage section)
+6. Update cache (see the usage section)

 ## Usage
 ### Update Cache